Tomorrow, and Tomorrow, and Tomorrow (novel): Reception

 The novel received starred reviews from Kirkus Reviews and Publishers Weekly.
 The book was the second most borrowed adult title through public libraries for 2024 in Denver, and the most borrowed adult title in New York City.

 Kirkus said the novel is "[s]ure to enchant even those who have never played a video game in their life".
 Publishers Weekly called the novel "a one-of-a-kind achievement".
 In a review for The Washington Post, Ron Charles wrote favorably of the book's moral complexity, and related its Shakespearean title to the generative possibilities inherent in gameplay.

 Wired called the novel "utterly absorbing", and The New York Times Book Review referred to it as "delightful and absorbing" and "expansive and entertaining".
 Paste recommended readers listen to the audiobook to better navigate "the complex, perspective-shifting format".
 NPR's Maureen Corrigan praised the "big, beautifully written" book for placing a non-romantic relationship at its center, and for taking on the issue of cultural appropriation.
 In contrast, Sam Brooks gave a negative review writing for The Spinoff, describing the characters as "barely distinct from anybody who has a vague interest in gaming" by the time the novel ends, and criticizing the game industry setting as "an unshapely tote bag, unsuited to carry anything that Zevin has bunged into it."

-In March 2023, game designer Brenda Romero told The Washington Post that the fictional game Solution represents a substantial, uncredited appropriation of Romero's own game, Train, and the way "being complicit" was presented by Romero as the theme and purpose of the game is presented as if invented by the one of book's protagonists and by extension the book's author.
+In March 2023, game designer Brenda Romero told The Washington Post that the fictional game Solution represents a substantial, uncredited appropriation of Romero's own game, Train, and the way "being complicit" was presented by Romero as the theme and purpose of the game is presented as if invented by one of book's protagonists and by extension the book's author.
 "I have no doubt that Train is the best game I'll probably make," Romero said.
 "It is the one thing I will have to show for dedicating my life to games.
 And somebody decided that was just fair game."
-Todd Doughty, Knopf Doubleday's senior vice president for publicity and communications, was quoted in reply: "'Tomorrow, and Tomorrow, and Tomorrow' is a work of fiction and when crafting a novel, every author draws from the world around them.
-As Gabrielle Zevin publicly stated in last year's 'Wired' interview, Brenda Romero's undistributed board game, 'Train,' which Zevin has never played but was aware of, served as one point of inspiration among many for the novel, including books, plays, video games, visual art and locales.
-The entire world, characters and themes of 'Tomorrow, and Tomorrow, and Tomorrow' are solely Zevin's fictional creation and the only games listed in the author's acknowledgments are video games.
-Again, 'Tomorrow, and Tomorrow, and Tomorrow' is a novel and not an academic or nonfiction text containing indexes, notes, or works cited.
-Knopf stands behind Gabrielle Zevin and her work."
+Todd Doughty, Knopf Doubleday's senior vice president for publicity and communications, was quoted in reply: "Tomorrow, and Tomorrow, and Tomorrow is a work of fiction and when crafting a novel, every author draws from the world around them.
+As Gabrielle Zevin publicly stated in last year's Wired interview, Brenda Romero's undistributed board game, Train, which Zevin has never played but was aware of, served as one point of inspiration among many for the novel, including books, plays, video games, visual art and locales.
+The entire world, characters and themes of Tomorrow, and Tomorrow, and Tomorrow are solely Zevin's fictional creation and the only games listed in the author's acknowledgments are video games.
+Again, Tomorrow, and Tomorrow, and Tomorrow is a novel and not an academic or nonfiction text containing indexes, notes, or works cited.
+Knopf stands behind Gabrielle Zevin and her work".